 In Traditional Chinese Medicine, the root cause of dis-ease is often the long-term patterns of disharmony occurring in the body-mind-heart.
 These patterns then lead to blockages and disturbances, excesses and deficiencies that manifest in the way of various pains and symptoms within the body.

-In ancient China, acupuncture and moxibustion were traditionally combined as a pair of therapies.
-They were used together to free blockages, clear excesses, and nourish deficiencies, taking into account the needs of the whole person.
+Since ancient times in China, acupuncture has been used to free blockages, clear excesses, regulate Qi flow and nourish deficiencies, taking into account the needs of the whole person.

 Acupuncture is the insertion of fine, hair-thin needles into specific points along the body’s meridian pathways.
 This can effectively unblock energetic disturbances in the body, smooth the flow of the body’s Qi (vital energy), and stimulate the body to nourish Qi and blood.

-Depending on several factors – the client’s condition, pattern of disharmony, age, and comfortability with which modality – Dr. Ling uses acupuncture alone, or in combination with cupping, or moxibustion.
-There is a saying in China: “Acupuncture and cupping, more than half of the ills cured.”
+Depending on several factors – the client’s condition, pattern of disharmony, age, and comfort level – Dr. Ling uses acupuncture alone, or in combination with cupping, or a micro-electric current called electro-acupuncture.

-Dr. Ling uses moxibustion for clients presenting with the following TCM patterns: Yang deficiency, blood deficiency, energy (Qi) deficiency, and blood stagnation.
+Dr. Ling uses electro-acupuncture for clients presenting with the following TCM patterns: Yang deficiency, blood deficiency, energy (Qi) deficiency, and Qi, blood or phlegm stagnation.

 These patterns of disharmony include those with the following conditions or symptoms:

-Arthritis, anemia, nausea, poor/no appetite, weak digestion, loose bowels, chronic fatigue syndrome, Raynaud’s phenomenon, cold body/extremities, depression, low energy, etc.
+Arthritis, poor/no appetite, weak digestion, loose bowels, chronic fatigue syndrome, acute or chronic back pain, frozen shoulder, Raynaud’s phenomenon, cold body/extremities, depression, low energy, fibroids, benign cysts, post-surgery joint rehabilitation, physical trauma to soft tissues, etc.